 RECOMMENDED ACTIVITIES: Search days tours and activities in Chania Town

 Menton (France) for wandering through colorful lanes in Europe in February

-Menton is a colorful town in the French Riviera located near the France-Italy border.
-With high temperatures ranging 10-15°C (50-59°F) and plenty of sunshine, Menton makes an unexpected yet welcoming trip in February.
+Menton is a colorful town on the French Riviera located near the France-Italy border.
+With high temperatures ranging from 10-15°C (50-59°F) and plenty of sunshine, Menton makes an unexpected yet welcoming trip in February.